itplr-kosit/validator/docs/configurations.md

 ## Validators Report

-The validator's report is defined in [createReportInput.xsd](src/main/model/xsd/createReportInput.xsd) and contains all errors from all validation steps and some addional information on time of validation, engine used, the scenario which applied and a document identification.
+The Validator's report is defined in [createReportInput.xsd](src/main/model/xsd/createReportInput.xsd) and contains all errors from all validation steps and some additional information on time of validation, engine used, the scenario which applied and a document identification.

 In general all errors will be classified in the following levels: